+Allergic reactions to water is not common but not unheard of.
 There is a water baby born every minute.
-And by water baby I mean those that like me, loves the water.
+And by water baby I mean those that, like me, loves the water.
 From walking on the banks of ponds, rivers, lakes to sitting and enjoying the view and then actually swimming in it.
 Though sometimes we have to be careful swimming in unknown waters.
 There might be sea lice – stings from microscopic jellyfish or potential allergens not seen by the naked eye.
-More than a few of my friends have been known to have allergic reactions to water that is not in a swimming pool.
+More than a few of my friends have been known to have allergic reactions.
+Ordinarily it would be to food like seafood or beef jerky and the like.
+Having allergic reactions to water must be hard.
 Except for this reaction, I could swim for hours on any given body of water.

 Swimming is one of the best exercises there is.
 It involves all of your muscles breaking resistance to the water.
 It builds endurance and muscle strength with minimal impact stress.
 In fact, swimming is most recommended for workouts for people of any fitness level.
 But with potential unknown rashes and allergies from swimming, can it still be safe?